 Patagonia Fleetwith Romper

-The one-piece romper is made from a 91% recycled polyester/9% spandex blend and moves with your body, resists wrinkles, and dries quickly.
-The romper and dress make for great safari wear, and they are so versatile you may end up living in them at home.
-It’s a slam dunk in our books for eco-conscious travelers.
+The one-piece romper is made from a 91% recycled polyester/9% spandex blend, moves with your body, resists wrinkles, and quickly dries.
+The romper and dress make for excellent safari wear, and they are so versatile you may end up living in them at home.

 Scotch & Soda Safari Dress